sguir/ppgcourse/exercise_BP.md

 g_baypass -npop 52 -gfile G.hgdp_pods_1000 -nthreads 8 -outprefix hgdp_pod_1000
 ```

-:warning: For the second set of simulations, we are going to **use the precomputed files** resulting from running the CORE model with the 100,000 simulations as input.
+:warning: For the second set of simulations, we are going to **use the precomputed files** resulting from running the CORE Model with the 100,000 simulations as input.

-8.3. **Copy** the previously obtained results and also those precomputed for 100,000 PODs to the **my_results** folder in **your laptop**:
+8.3. **Copy** the previously obtained results and also those precomputed for 100,000 PODs to the folder **my_results** in **your laptop**:

 ```bash
 cd my_results